Server Installation and Upgrades

 Installation, redundancy & backup, change management

 Once you’ve (hopefully) chosen the right server, the next step is to install it – which can be a fiddly process.
-Servers aren’t designed to be plug and play, so as well as setting up the server itself, you also might need to install application software on your computers, and learn (and/or teach your staff) how the new system works.
+Servers aren’t designed to be plug-in, switch on and play, so as well as setting up the server itself, you also might need to install application software on your computers, and learn (and/or teach your staff) how the new system works.